A friend recently told me he’s given up on checking his credit score because just thinking about it gives him anxiety.

 My approval odds, based on a comparison with other similar Credit Sesame users, are best for a secured credit card.
 I would make a cash deposit and have a card with an ultra-low limit, around $200.

-The easy-to-digest information helps me decide which steps have the best chance of improving my credit score.
+The easy-to-digest information helps me decide which parts of my credit to work on.re.

 It looks like the most important step I can start with is: